OscarDS/pymemdyn/manual/pymemdyn-manual.md

         but in this case the ff file is avoided as the parameters are in the standard forcefield.

-    -   Option --ions (specifying structural ions) If we want to consider structural ions (i.e., the sodium ion in the A2A high resolution structure 4EIY), we should name the needed files i.e. ion-local and provide the same information as in the case of structural waters: ion-local.pdb and ion-local.itp.
+    -   Option -i --ions (specifying structural ions) If we want to consider structural ions (i.e., the sodium ion in the A2A high resolution structure 4EIY), we should name the needed files i.e. ion-local and provide the same information as in the case of structural waters: ion-local.pdb and ion-local.itp.

-    -   Option --cho (specifying cholesterol molecules): As in the previous case, the pdb and itp files are needed (i.e., cho.pdb and cho.itp).
+    -   Option -c --cho (specifying cholesterol molecules): As in the previous case, the pdb and itp files are needed (i.e., cho.pdb and cho.itp).

-    -   Option �--queue: if other queue than the default one, indicated in the settings.py, is needed (in our example, slurm in cuelebre) this should be indicated in the option.
+    -   Option -q --queue: if other queue than the default one, indicated in the settings.py, is needed (in our example, slurm in cuelebre) this should be indicated in the option.
         Possibilities are listed in the settings.py file: